Virgin Orbit sells $36M in assets at auction, with more layoffs coming this week

 “Stratolaunch continually evaluates ways to increase our capacity to meet the imperative for testing hypersonic technologies via leap-ahead flight demonstrations,” Stratolaunch said in an emailed statement to the Business Journal.
 “We will share more news about the sale as it becomes available.”

 Launcher, a subsidiary of Vast Space, which is the newest entrant to Long Beach’s aerospace sector, bid $2.7 million for Virgin Orbit’s Mojave facility lease, machinery and equipment, and inventory, the filing shows.
-Vast did not immediately respond to request for comment.
+A Vast spokesperson declined to comment, “as no deals have officially closed.”

 The lease for Virgin Orbit’s second building, a 43,000-square-foot space just two blocks north (across the street from Rocket Lab’s headquarters), has not been purchased.
 INLIPER Acquisition and Liquidity Services Operations, however, submitted a winning $650,000 bid for the contents of the building such as office furniture, electronics and the like, according to the Virgin Orbit spokesperson.

-Note: Editor’s note: This story has been updated with more information from Vast Space, Rocket Lab and Mayor Rex Richardson.